t-schieber/Prediction-of-inhibitor-development-HA/README.md

 The description of the variables and the format in which they should be inputted can be found in the variables.xlsx file and the test sheet, test_file.xlsx.

 All files must be extracted into the working directory to be modified in the testing.R file.
-This is the default directory. (required packages: igraph, readxl and stringr)
+This is the default directory. (required packages: igraph (version 1.2.5), readxl (version 1.3.1) and stringr (version 1.4.0)).

 setwd("D:/hemofilia_github")